BASEFlow1/jumpcutGUI/README.md

 - numpy
 - pytube

-they can also be found in the requirements file of the original repo
+they can also be found in the requirements file of the original repo or be installed directly through the app

 Both python and ffmpeg must be in PATH